ESMValGroup/ESMValCore/doc/api/esmvalcore.config.rst

 If set, the directory specified with the ``ESMVALTOOL_CONFIG_DIR`` environment variable will also be read (taking precedence over files in ``~/.config/esmvaltool``).
+Defaults for options that are not specified explicitly are listed :ref:`here
+<config_options>`.

-To reload the current configuration object (i.e., restore the original configuration options), use:
+To reload the current configuration object according to these rules, use:

 .. code-block:: python